hoangton/smartcash/wallets/recovery.rst

 drives or cloud storage that they have forgotten about.
 Others may have a backup, but can't remember the software they used to create it, or have forgotten the password.
-Other users may have an old version of SmartCash Node Client that no longer works because the network has upgraded.
+Other users may have an old version of SmartCash NodeClient that no longer works because the network has upgraded.
 This documentation is intended to help these users restore access to their funds.